- Editorial Offices

 “We provide a solid foundation with cutting-edge applications,” Shook says.
 “In marketing, we moved early into the analytics and the digital marketing space.
 So now our marketing majors really have to know numbers – it’s not like they can just be personable.”

 Central to the college’s successes is its long list of beloved instructors, who must constantly keep up on ever-shifting technologies and industry trends.
-Jakki Mohr, Regents Professor of Marketing and the Gallagher Distinguished Faculty Fellow, is a prime example of how the college consistently stays on top of its game.
+Jakki Mohr, Regents Professor of Marketing and the Poe Family Distinguished Faculty Fellow, is a prime example of how the college consistently stays on top of its game.
 Mohr, who’s been at UM since 1997, recently received the Montana Professor of the Year Award from the Montana Ambassadors for her award-winning research and thought-provoking teaching on the unintended consequences of technology and the challenges companies face when commercializing breakthrough innovations.
-She also works with the Marketing Financing Institute, a nonprofit that helps Fortune 500 companies set their agendas and stay up to speed on current technologies.
+She also works with the Marketing Science Institute, a nonprofit that helps Fortune 500 companies set their agendas and stay up to speed on current technologies.
 And that kind of engagement with the world outside the classroom keeps the college on the front lines.